SihaoCheng/WD_models/README.md

 age_cool = model['HR_to_age_cool']([0.25, 0.25], [13,14])

 print(age_cool)
+>> array([ 1.27785237,  2.70284467])
 ```
-The output is `>> array([ 1.27785237,  2.70284467])`, in unit of Gyr.
+The outputs are in unit of Gyr.
 Available functions for other WD parameters are listed in table ? below.

 ## Example 2: other conversions